 In this article, the aim of the researchers was to examine whether it was possible to teach people how to become more charismatic leaders and to investigate the effects of changes in charisma on leader outcomes.
 The participants of the first study involved thirty-four managers and forty-one MBA participants in the second study.
 The results of their research indicate that teaching people how to act charismatically influences their leader charisma ratings.
 The importance of charismatic leadership is that it allows leaders to inspire their followers and encourage them to improve their performance levels and develop qualities like trust, commitment, as well as satisfaction.
 The researchers’ findings indicate that it is possible to teach people how to be charismatic leaders.
 For example, practicing empathy and emotional intelligence can result in the development of charisma.
 Individuals with high levels of emotional intelligence understand their emotions and of those around them, which helps them to remain calm under pressure and satisfy others’ emotional needs.
 Empathy allows people to understand other’s needs, wants, and perspectives.
 Developing emotional intelligence and empathy assists leaders to control their emotions, particularly in stressful situations.
 The second strategy of becoming a charismatic leader is by increasing the level of assertiveness and self-confidence.
 People can build self-confidence when they set and attain their goals, develop knowledge and skills necessary for their job, or use their strengths at workplaces.
 Assertive people are always ready to communicate what they need without disrespecting other people’s needs and wants.
 They demonstrate their personal power, while using the same power to show respect andkindness to others.
 Similarly, helping others is a characteristic of charismatic leaders.
 Instead of concentrating on their success only, they spend their energy and time assisting others, hence, enabling them to create a positive environment.
 People can help others by giving their expertise to those who need it, remain humble despite their achievements, and praising others sincerely.

-Avazotte, F., Moreno, V., & Hickmann, M. (2012).
+Cavazotte, F., Moreno, V., & Hickmann, M. (2012).
 Effects of leader intelligence, personality and emotional intelligence on transformational leadership and managerial performance.
 The Leadership Quarterly,23(3),443-455. doi:10.1016/j.leaqua.2011.10.003